-We will fully investigate any instances of alleged or suspected bribery.
-Employees suspected of bribery may be suspended from their duties while the investigation is being carried out.
-We will invoke its disciplinary procedures where any employee is suspected of bribery, and proven allegations may result in a finding of gross misconduct and immediate dismissal.
-We may terminate the contracts of any associated persons, including consultants or other workers who act for, or on behalf of, our organisation who are found to have breached this policy.
+- We will fully investigate any instances of alleged or suspected bribery.
+Employees suspected of bribery may be suspended from their duties while the investigation is being carried out. - We will invoke its disciplinary procedures where any employee is suspected of bribery, and proven allegations may result in a finding of gross misconduct and immediate dismissal.